Your top real-life sex questions, answered

 If dryness is an issue, you may not be spending enough time on foreplay, which stimulates lubrication and heightens arousal, says Shepherd.
 You can also try using an over-the-counter lubricant.
 She recommends choosing a silicone-based lubricant.

 Menopause can also be a cause of increased vaginal dryness.
 In these cases, there are various ways to replenish vaginal secretion, says Shepherd.
 Some people may be candidates for menopausal hormone therapy.
-Estrogen medications for vaginal use include tablets, creams, and suppositories.
+Estrogen medications for vaginal use include tablets, creams, rings, and suppositories.

 Whatever your concern may be, make time to speak with your HCP.
 There’s no shame in asking questions—or asking for help.